Master Copies: Learning From the Past:

 About Copyrights:

-It is unlawful to claim your work as original.
+It is unlawful to claim your work as an original.
 Always credit your art derived from someone else's creation.
 Under no circumstances should you replicate the original artist's signature, as that constitutes fraud.
 Copyright protection lasts for 70 years after the creator's death, after which the work enters the public domain.
 While copying has long been a valuable learning method, artists typically seek the appropriate permissions to paint from originals in museums.

 Examples of my Oil Painting Copies